How To Write a Letter of Recommendation For College Admission

 4. Discuss your experiences with the student both in academics and extracurricular activities

-Make your introductory a little intense by providing detailed information on how long you've known the student.
-You may include this information on your job title section, explaining your specific role in your student's career.
+Make your introduction a little intense by providing detailed information on how long you've known the student.
+You may include this information in your job title section, explaining your specific role in your student's career.

 5. Viable examples goes a long way when highlighting your student's qualifications